Colleges by Location

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Check out some info about campus life at State University of New York at Oswego.
+Find out some information about social life at State University of New York at Oswego.

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
-For students who have a passion for media and communication, State University of New York at Oswego publishes its own newspaper and has its own radio station.
+If drama is your thing, there is a club dedicated to acting that you can join.
+Interested in media and communication?
+State University of New York at Oswego publishes its own newspaper and has its own radio station.

 Student Services

-State University of New York at Oswego provides a number of services important for a comfortable and secure life on campus.
+State University of New York at Oswego provides a number of services crucial for a pleasant and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-Dormitory entrances at the school are electronically operated.
-There is a 24-hour security patrol.
-There is a medical clinic with personal/psychological counseling.
-In addition, other services like Legal Services and Veteran's Affairs are available to the students of State University of New York at Oswego.
+This school has a health clinic with personal/psychological counseling.
+In addition, other services like Veteran's Affairs are available to the students of State University of New York at Oswego.

 All in all, campus life at State University of New York at Oswego is rich and vibrant and provides all you need for a comfortable stay.